wesnoth/wesnoth/INSTALL.md

 NOTE 1: You will need a Windows implementation of pkg-config present in your PATH, such as [pkg-config-lite](https://sourceforge.net/projects/pkgconfiglite/).

+NOTE 2: You will need to run `vcpkg integrate install` on the command line to make Visual Studio aware of vcpkg.
+If Visual Studio is open when this is executed, then you will need to close and re-open Visual Studio.

 ## SCons Build

 Unlike CMake or the classic "autotools" build-system (configure && make),